vallard/CiscoCloudDayLab1/01-ConsumingOpenStack/README.md

-# Cisco Cloud Days Lab - Module 1: Consuming OpenStack APIs
+# Module 1: Consuming OpenStack APIs

 This module will focus on using OpenStack APIs using various configuration tools.
 When completed, the user will gain an understanding of how to communicate with the OpenStack APIs in Metapod.

-## 1.1 Log into labs
+## 1.1 Log into lab work stations

 The instructor will have several IP addresses available for you to log into.